calebjacob/express-vue/docs/shared.md

 ## API Requset/Response Types

 A really common challenge is keeping API requirements in sync between the backend and frontend.
 Inevitably, an existing endpoint will require a new parameter or implement some type of breaking change (relating to either the request or response).
-This is where using Typescript for the backend and frontend really shines.
+This is where using TypeScript for the backend and frontend really shines.

 For every single endpoint, we should define request/response interfaces.
 These interfaces act as the contract between the backend and frontend.
-Whenever the contract (interface) needs to change for an endpoint, Typescript will alert us of any backend or frontend changes required to respect those changes.
+Whenever the contract (interface) needs to change for an endpoint, TypeScript will alert us of any backend or frontend changes required to respect those changes.

 #### Example